 It looks something like this:

-So that string allows Happiest Baby, the manufacturer of The Snoo, to tell that a visit to their site comes from us.
-If a visitor to their site ends up purchasing a Snoo, they compensate us.
+So that string allows a manufacturer to tell that a visit to their site comes from us.
+If a visitor to their site ends up purchasing, they compensate us.

 Why is this important?
 First of all, we want to be transparent about the fact we’re receiving payment for affiliate link purchases by users of our website – we believe this is the right thing to do, and hope this transparency builds trust with you.
 Second, the FTC mandates use of affiliate link disclosures, so there’s that.